MicrosoftDocs/powerapps-docs/articles/app-from-salesforce.md

    ms.topic="article"
    ms.tgt_pltfrm="na"
    ms.workload="na"
-   ms.date="01/26/2016"
+   ms.date="01/27/2016"
    ms.author="anneta"/>

-# Create an app to manage data from Dynamics CRM Online #
+# Create an app to manage data from Salesforce #

-Create an app for adding, updating, and deleting data about your customers and other information in Dynamics CRM Online.
+Create an app for adding, updating, and deleting data about your customers and other information in Salesforce.
 Connect to your account, create the app automatically, and then specify which data you want to show.
 Test the app by displaying, sorting, filtering, and updating data.

 **Prerequisites**